mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * The configured lookups did not save the values
 * The advanced section did not load the files correctly
-* When creating a service, the recommended default name will no longer be the name of the group path, but the name of the namespace.
+* When creating a Service, the recommended default name will no longer be the name of the group path, but the name of the namespace.
 To give an example before the name was: gruph-path/test-name now is: project/test-name.
 * Various graphic fixes

 **RUNTIME SUITE**

 **Updating fo Core Microservices**

-In all core microservices the routes of /healthz and /ready have been implemented.
+In all core Services the routes of /healthz and /ready have been implemented.
-The microservices in node have been updated to version 2 of fastify.
+The Services in node have been updated to version 2 of fastify.

 The versions supported by the API console in v.1.1.0 are the following

 ```
-acl-services: 1.0.2
+acl-Services: 1.0.2
 cms-backend: 1.0.2
-credential-service: 1.0.0
+credential-Service: 1.0.0
-crud-service: 1.0.4
+crud-Service: 1.0.4
-microservice-gateway: 5.0.3
+Service-gateway: 5.0.3
 mongodb-reader: 1.0.0
 session manager: 4.2.2
 swagger-aggregator: 1.0.5
-user-service: 1.0.0
+user-Service: 1.0.0
 v1-adapter: 2.0.0
-files-service: 1.0.2
+files-Service: 1.0.2
-mail-notification-service: 1.0.2
+mail-notification-Service: 1.0.2
-notifications-service: 1.0.0
+notifications-Service: 1.0.0
-token-service: 1.0.8
+token-Service: 1.0.8
 ```

 **NEW MICROSERVICES**

 **MailChimp Plugin**
-This microservices allows to manage the users registration to Mailchimp lists.
+This Services allows to manage the users registration to Mailchimp lists.
 It provides methods to get the groups and to get, add, update or delete the users from a specific list as a user or prospect.

 **Notification Manager**
-This microservice allows to easily and safely set the status (read/unread) of one or more notifications belonging to the requesting user.
+This Service allows to easily and safely set the status (read/unread) of one or more notifications belonging to the requesting user.
 It also allows to retrive the notifications of a user, hiding the information that relates to the notifications but not to the user (e.g. the list of users who has read a notification).

 **V1 Adapter**